v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 user interaction, and sends it result back to the 'model_thread'.
 The model_thread will be blocked while the action in the GUI thread takes place, eg ::

-    yield PrintPreview( 'Hello World' )
+    yield PrintHtml( 'Hello World' )

-Will pop up a print preview dialog in the GUI.
+Will pop up a print preview dialog in the GUI, and the model_run method will only continue when this dialog is closed.

 Events that can be yielded to the GUI should be of type :class:`camelot.admin.action.base.ActionStep`.
-Action steps are reusable parts of an action:
+Action steps are reusable parts of an action.

-.. autoclass:: camelot.admin.action.base.ActionStep
-   :noindex:

 Possible Action Steps that can be yielded to the GUI include:

   * :class:`camelot.view.action_steps.change_object.ChangeObject`
   * :class:`camelot.view.action_steps.print_preview.PrintPreview`
+  * :class:`camelot.view.action_steps.print_preview.PrintHtml`
   * :class:`camelot.view.action_steps.print_preview.PrintJinjaTemplate`
   * :class:`camelot.view.action_steps.open_file.OpenFile`
   * :class:`camelot.view.action_steps.open_file.OpenStream`